need4swede/wiki-go/data/documents/playback/document.md

 Neptune supports two playback modes, configurable in **Settings > Playback**:

-- **Direct Play** — Plays the original file from your server with no re-encoding.
+- **Direct Play.** Plays the original file from your server with no re-encoding.
 Best quality, recommended for local networks.
-- **Transcode** — Your server re-encodes the video to a target bitrate.
+- **Transcode.** Your server re-encodes the video to a target bitrate.
 Useful for remote access or limited bandwidth.

+You can also change quality mid-playback from the [Playback Menu](/playback/playback-menu) without losing your place.

 See [Playback Settings](/settings/playback) for configuration details.